zaowubiji/yottastone/README.md

 # yottastone
-The open source project has been renamed [YS-Beacon is actively developed in a new repo](https://github.com/YS-Beacon).
+This project has been renamed [YS-Beacon is actively developed in a new repo](https://github.com/YS-Beacon).

 This repo is obsolete and will be removed in the future.